SauzeauYannis/Web-Project/README.md

   * Improvement of the site's presentation
 * the JavaScript language.
   * Making the site more dynamic
-  * Course of the DOM
+  * DOM traversal and manipulations

 <a name="en_rs"/>